-The second step in the ad creation process is to set up the target audience, who should see your ad.
+The second step in the ad creation process is to set up the target audience.

 Set your targeting